Five women to watch at the Australian Open tennis

 The 23-year-old, who once had a break from tennis and played professional cricket, won her maiden Grand Slam at the French Open in 2019.

-Barty surged to the top of the rankings in June and has stayed there ever since.
-She sealed a breakthrough year with victory at the season-ending WTA Finals.
+Barty surged to the top of the rankings in June and has stayed there ever since, and sealed a breakthrough year with victory at the season-ending WTA Finals.

-She lost to American qualifier Jennifer Brady in Brisbane in her first match of this year, but bounced back on Saturday with victory in the final of the Adelaide International.
+However, she lost to American qualifier Jennifer Brady in Brisbane last week in her first match of the year and the pressure to deliver for Australian fans will be immense.

 - Simona Halep -